anhthang/soaring-symbols/README.md

 The initial phase will focus on building a core collection of high-quality SVG logos from major airlines.
 The collection will be expanded progressively to include regional and potentially historical airlines.

 The inclusion of monochrome versions will depend on the airline's brand guidelines and the feasibility of converting their original logos to a simple, one-color format.

-If monochrome versions are a priority for you, currently recommend using the [Simple Icons](https://github.com/simple-icons/simple-icons) library as a potential source.
+### Contributions

+Contributions to the project are welcome, whether through adding new logos, improving existing ones, or suggesting features to enhance usability.
+Please refer to our [Contribution Guidelines](https://github.com/anhthang/soaring-symbols/blob/main/CONTRIBUTING.md) for detailed instructions on how to contribute effectively.